avieldr/WeatherMe/README.md

 ## Important:
-    App makes use on a free weather apiKey which allows limited daily use. when max limit reached, the app will display an error message 503 - service not available
+    App makes use on a free weather apiKey which allows limited daily use. when max limit reached, the app will display an error message 503 - service not available.
+    You are able to manually change the ApiKey from the 'Preferences' screen.

 ## 1. Main screen - For a given location, it displays the current weather and a five-day-daily-forecast.
     Allows searching a location with auto-complete, save/remove a location to/from favorites,